Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 What the Gospel Is

-emptied himself, taking the form of a servant, being made in the likeness of men; and being found in fashion as
+himself, taking the form of a servant, being made in the likeness of men; and being found in fashion as a man, he

-who is also the Son of Mankind, to manifest to mankind the type of man that God is after and will have.
-Jesus came
+who is also the Son of man, to manifest to mankind the type of man that God is after and will have.
+Jesus came as

-as the Divine Pattern and Prototype of what God intends His new race, His new humanity to be like, not in part but
+the divine pattern and prototype of what God intends His new race, His new humanity to be like, not in part but in

 came to this world as a new humanity based on and endowed with His essential divine nature.
 But take special note